Luvplaya/QuilliahSmallwood-GameDevPortfolio/README.md

 ## Featured Projects

 - [Sweet Treat Factory](https://hotfixheroes.itch.io/sweettreatactory): A team-based puzzle-arcade sorting game developed in Unreal Engine.
 This project helped me gain experience collaborating with others and contributing to gameplay systems.
+Collaborated in a team of 3 members(including myself).

 - [Unreal Engine Project](https://github.com/Luvplaya/Cyber_ProjectNew.git): A gameplay project where I experimented with player movement, mechanics, and interaction systems.
 This project helped me better understand how gameplay features are designed and tested.